sarahkpree/Netflix_Analysis/README.md

 # Netflix Analysis

-# INTRODUCTION
+## INTRODUCTION

 Netflix is one of the most popular streaming services with over 15,000 titles ranging from movies across various genres, original TV series', anime, documentaries, and everything in between.
 My final project is going to focus on the content of Netflix and what you can learn from this data.

 ## What

 My final project is a statistical analysis report on Netflix data.
-I found a public data set on kaggle.com that contains key information (genre, language(s), rating, runtime, IMDb score, Rotten Tomatoes score, etc) on over 15,000 titles on Netflix [1].
+I found a public data set on kaggle.com that contains key information (genre, language(s), rating, runtime, IMDb score, Rotten Tomatoes score, etc) on over 15,000 titles on Netflix.
 Within this report, you will find graphs summarizing the various data columns, descriptive statistics, correlations/relationships between variables, and predictions.

-## Why

-When deciding on the topic for the final project, the only requirement I had for myself was to focus on gaining more experience in R and to practice the various aspects of statistics that we learned throughout the semester (descriptive statistics, correlations/relationships, linear regression, etc).
-Because my background is not in computer science, statistics, or any related field, I wanted to make sure I had a solid grasp on the basics instead of attempting a more advanced topic.
-I chose to analyze a data set, read it into R, and gather statistics.
-I don’t have a particular reason for choosing this particular topic (Netflix) or data set other than I’m an avid Netflix watcher and I’m interested in learning more about their content.

 ## How